imagehat/ih.simple_commerce_purchases.ee_addon/README.txt

 member_id: Member ID to display purchases for.
 If no member id is set will default to current logged in member.
 weblog_id: Restrict purchases to only a particular weblog.
+weblog_entry_id: Restrict purchases to only a particular weblog entry id.
 orderby: 'item' or 'date'.
 Defaults to 'date'.
 sort: 'asc' or 'desc'.
 Defaults to 'desc'.
 limit: Limit number of results